apphiaWang/home/digital-cv.md

 ### 1. GutMeta

 - **intro**: GutMeta is a one-stop platform for human gut metagenomics research.
+- **responsibilities**:
+    - Designed the platform in collaboration with other Phd students,
+    - Designed the back-end database;
-I built the webframework using Ruby On Rails and Vue.js, and developed all the visualization modules using Oviz.
+    - Implemented the webframework using Ruby On Rails, Vue.js, and PostgreSQL;
-- **result**: The paper is still in preparation now.
-You can first have a glance at the [website here](https://gutmeta.deepomics.org/visualizer/analysis/meta-overview).
+    - Developed all the online visualization modules using Oviz.

+- **result**: The proposal is now under revision at Microbiome.
+The platform  is available at [gutmeta.deepomics.org](https://gutmeta.deepomics.org/visualizer/analysis/meta-overview).

 ### 2. CNAHap